Why choose Dr Ed Omarjee for laser treatment in Melbourne

 Before: Preparation

-An integral part of preparing for laser treatment is consulting with a cosmetic practitioner such as Dr Omarjee.
-The consultation provides an opportunity for you and Dr Omarjee to get on the same page about your needs, goals, and reasons for pursuing laser treatment.
+An important part of preparing for laser treatment is a consultation with Dr Ed Omarjee.
+The consultation provides an opportunity to discuss your concerns, reasons for considering treatment, and what may be suitable for you.

-Typically, patients can prepare for their laser treatment by avoiding things that are harsh or abrasive skin.
-For example, avoid waxing, harsh scrubs or exfoliants, glycolic acid treatments, sun exposure, and tanning beds.
+Patients are generally advised to avoid things that may be harsh or abrasive on the skin before the treatment.
+This may include avoiding waxing, harsh scrubs or exfoliants, retinol, glycolic acid treatments, sun exposure, and tanning beds.

 During: What to expect